baurine/gitlab-time-report/README.md

    ![](./art/log-today-spent-time.gif)

-## How the extension works
+## How does the extension work

-The extension is injected into every gitlab issue page, it parses the page content and listen to its changes, stores the spent time logs to Firebase realtime database - Firestore.
+The extension is injected into every gitlab issue page, it parses the page content and listens to its changes, stores the spent time logs to Firebase realtime database - Firestore.

 ## How to start

-Because of the data privacy, I think you maybe don't want to store the data to others' server, so this extension won't be published public, it is recommended to build this extension by yourself and use inside the company.
+Because of the data privacy, I think you maybe don't want to store the data to others' server, so this extension won't be published public, it is recommended to build this extension by yourself and use inside the company only.

 ### Setting Firebase